prototyp3-dev/token-prices/README.md

 Cartesi Rollups version: 0.8.x
 ```

 This DApp exemplifies two ways to feed token prices to a Cartesi Rollups DApp.
 The DApp receives the prices of the tokens as Input and generates a notice with the information received.
 Two contracts provide the prices in two ways, one using [Chainlink](https://docs.chain.link/) and the other using [Uniswap](https://uniswap.org/).
 Chainlink is a Decentralized Oracle Network (DON) that can feed the DApp with real-world prices, like the ETH price in dollars.
 It does that through Aggregators that observe and aggregate the price of some token.
-Uniswap, on the other hand, is a decentralized protocol for swapping ERC20 tokens, so it has pools of pairs of ERC20 tokens and provides the "price" of a token as the amount equivalent to the other in the pool.
+Uniswap, on the other hand, is a decentralized protocol for swapping ERC20 tokens, so it has pools of pairs of ERC20 tokens and provides the "price" of a token as pool's informations.

 Chainlink Aggregators used in this example [(Sepolia)](https://docs.chain.link/data-feeds/price-feeds/addresses?network=ethereum&page=1#Sepolia%20Testnet):
 - BTC/USD